yaronf/I-D/STAR-Request/draft-sheffer-acme-star-delegation.md

 ## Terminology

 IdO
-: Identity Owner, the owner of an identity (e.g., a domain name) that needs to be delegated.
+: Identifier Owner, the owner of an identifier (e.g., a domain name) that needs to be delegated.

 DNO
 : A specific kind of IdO whose identity is a domain name

 NDC
 : Name Delegation Consumer, the entity to which the domain name is delegated for a limited time.
-This is a CDN in the primary use case (in fact, readers may note the similarity of the two acronyms).
+This is a CDN in the primary use case (in fact, readers may note the symmetry of the two acronyms).

 CDN
 : Content Delivery Network, a widely distributed network that serves the domain's web content to a wide audience at high performance.

 STAR
 : Short-Term, Automatically Renewed X.509 certificates.

 ACME
 : The IETF Automated Certificate Management Environment, a certificate management protocol.

 CA
 : A Certificate Authority that implements the ACME protocol.

 ## Conventions used in this document

-The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in BCP 14 {{RFC2119}} {{RFC8174}} when, and only when, they appear in all capitals, as shown here.
+{::boilerplate bcp14}

 # Protocol Flow